YuxuanHU1998/Skeleton-based-Gesture-Recognition-with-a-Lightweight-Transformer/README.md

 To enable consistent temporal modelling and reduce redundancy:

-- Each gesture sequence is uniformly subsampled
-- The subsampled sequence is divided into 3 temporal segments
+- Each gesture sequence is divided into 3 temporal segments
 - Each segment contains 30 frames
 - Joint coordinates are normalized relative to a reference joint

-This preprocessing strategy preserves coarse temporal structure while avoiding highly correlated sliding-window samples.

 ---